Curriculum

 Explores areas of agriculture as it relates to food and fiber being produced on a local level but marketed on a global level.
 This is an applied science class where students complete projects ranging from landscape design and plant growth in the greenhouse to comparing livestock and small animals.
 Students create food products that look at crops, hydroponics and soils.
 They also explore natural resources with possible areas being the school forest, courtyard or aquaculture (fish) and leadership opportunities of the FFA (not required to join but a great opportunity).

-Computer-Aided Drafting (cad) 1
+Computer-Aided Drafting (CAD) 1

 Semester | Grades 9, 10, 11, 12; Credit: 1/2

-Computer-Aided Drafting (cad) 2
+Computer-Aided Drafting (CAD) 2

 Semester | Grades 10, 11, 12; Credit: 1/2

-CAD 2 allows a student to advance their interests and skills in using a variety of modeling software from basics learned in CAD 1.
-Students will work on sectional, auxiliary and assembly drawings (an entire object with multiple pieces drawn so that it could be manufactured).
-Utilize home drawing programs like Revit or SketchUp to design homes and model remodeling projects.
-Students work on individual projects based on interests to utilize the 3-D printers and laser.
+CAD 2 allows a student to advance their interests and skills using a variety of modeling software learned in CAD 1.
+Students will work on sectional, auxiliary and assembly drawings.
+AutoCAD (and possibly Revit) will also be used to design homes and remodeling projects.
+Students work on individual projects based on interests to utilize the 3D printers.
 Prerequisite: CAD

 Construction Trades